Visualizing your lighting on the computer is one of the very best ways to waste a solid afternoon. 🙂

 Channel Mode of Your Lights

 Make sure the lights are set in the visualizer in the same channel mode you’ll be using on the gig itself.
-If your LED strip lights are patched in 4-segment mode in the visualizer, they won’t translate your cool FX sweeps properly if they’re in 1-segment mode on the gig!
+If your LED strip lights are patched in a 4-segment mode in the visualizer, they won’t translate your cool FX sweeps properly if they’re in 1-segment mode on the gig!

 Is a Visualizer Right for You?